Residually many BV homeomorphisms map a null set onto a set of full measure: Introduction

 and the distance on $X$

-We will prove in Section \ref{s1} that $(X,d)$ is a complete metric space.
+We will prove in \S \ref{s1} that $(X,d_X)$ is a complete metric space.
 Now let us consider the following subset of $X$:

+where we denoted by $|E|$ the Lebesgue measure of $E$.
 The main result of the present paper is the following \begin{theorem} The set $A$ is residual in $X$, i.e. it contains the intersection of countably many open dense subsets of $X$. \end{theorem} The Baire theorem (see for instance \cite{Ru}) implies that the set $A$ is non-empty and, more precisely, that it is dense in $X$.